Police officer killed in Midtown Manhattan shooting was an immigrant father with another child on the way | News Channel 3-12

 By Jessie Yeung, CNN

-(CNN) — Didarul Islam, a 36-year-old New York Police Department officer, was among four people killed Monday evening in Midtown Manhattan when a gunman stormed the lobby of the sprawling 345 Park Avenue office tower and opened fire.
+(CNN) — Didarul Islam, a 36-year-old New York Police Department officer, was among four people killed Monday when a gunman stormed the lobby of a sprawling office tower in Midtown Manhattan and opened fire.

-Islam, an immigrant from Bangladesh who New York officials have described as a hero, leaves behind two young sons and his wife – who is pregnant with their third child.
+A Bangladeshi immigrant hailed as a hero by city officials, Islam leaves behind two young sons and his wife, who is pregnant with their third child.

-NYPD Commissioner Jessica S. Tisch said Islam had been off-duty, but in uniform and working security in the building when he was shot and killed by 27-year-old Shane Devon Tamura.
+Islam had been off duty but in uniform working security in the building when he was shot and killed by Shane Devon Tamura, 27, New York Police Commissioner Jessica Tisch said.
+Tamura also shot a security guard and three others before fatally shooting himself, police said.

-“He was doing the job that we asked him to do,” said Tisch at a news conference Monday night.

-Didarul had served in the NYPD’s 47th precinct in the Bronx for three and a half years, Mayor Eric Adams said at the news conference.
+Islam had served in the NYPD’s 47th precinct in the Bronx for 3 1/2 years, Mayor Eric Adams said at the news conference.

 “Police Officer Didarul Islam represented the very best of our department,” the NYPD posted on X. “He was protecting New Yorkers from danger when his life was tragically cut short today.
 We join in prayer during this time of incomprehensible pain.
 We will forever honor his legacy.”